-Cardio-metabolic multi-morbidities screening in places of work and worship using trained lay community health advocates: A cross sectional study
+Cardio-metabolic multi-morbiditiy screening using trained lay community health advocates: A cross sectional study – Empowering communities.

 Why the research is needed?

 10% of the NHS budget (£10 billion pounds) is spent dealing with the management of diabetes and its resulting complications.
 There has been increased funding spent within the NHS for activities aimed at preventing the onset of T2DM by encouraging physical activity and a healthy balanced diet.
 Despite this extra investment some communities at high risk of developing long term health conditions, including those from particular do not access these programmes.
 Development of new approaches which engage high risk groups are needed to improve screening uptake to ensure those at greatest need are referred to programmes that empower them to reduce their risk of diabetes and cardiovascular disease.